wilmix8/DOTWEB3.0/README.md

 (infinitive power infinitive) and so,on.

-and JDollar(JWEB)  is  (infinitive power infinitive)   times   greater  than  JAVA/j2ee.
+and DOTWEB3.0   is  (infinitive power infinitive)   times   greater  than  JAVA/j2ee.

-but  JDollar  is  the  wisdom  of  God Jehovah 3rd  wisdom  of  wilmix  solomon
+but  DOTWEB3.0   is  the  wisdom  of  God Jehovah 3rd  wisdom  of  wilmix  solomon

 at  year  2013 ;it  came by  God  Grace.